Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 She gives the children breakfast, and they get lunch in school, but she says sharing an evening meal with them is the only time she can feed herself each day.

-Ms Thompson has lost two stone since January 2021, and her size 12 clothes look three sizes too big for her.
+Ms Thomson has lost two stone since January 2021, and her size 12 clothes look three sizes too big for her.

-Ms Thompson said: “I’m lucky if I get a meal a day.
+Ms Thomson said: “I’m lucky if I get a meal a day.
 I just get up each morning and get on with it because I have to, I do it for my kids.

 “I’m so worried and I cry every day.
 I’m so frightened I’m going to lose my mind, and I used to be such a happy person.